palma-ice/yelmo-docs/docs/running-with-yelmox.md

 git pull
 cd ..

-# In the main yelmox directory, change to the branch 'tfm2021':
+# In the main yelmox directory, change to the branch 'tfm2021' or 'abumip-2021':
 git pull
 git checkout tfm2021

 # From main directory of yelmox, also reconfigure to adopt all changes:
 python3 config.py config/snowball_gfortran
 cp config/runylmox.js ./

+# Link to ice_data path as needed:
+ln -s /media/Data/ice_data ice_data
 ```

 Now compile as normal, but with the `yelmox_ismip6` program: